btparker70/JS-Algo-DS/5. Problem_Solving_Patterns/notes.md

 Frequency counters
   - this pattern uses objects or sets to collect values/frequencies of values
   - this can often avoid the need for nested loops or O(n^2) operations with arrays/strings
+  - this pattern is great for problems like:
+    - compare 2 strings, arrays or numbers for matching values, etc